Hotel attack leaves at least 10 dead in Somalia

 (CNN)At least 10 people were killed and dozens injured in an attack on a hotel in Somalia's port city of Kismayo on Friday, according to police.

-Several gunmen stormed the heavily fortified Asasey Hotel in Kismayo, about 500 km south of the capital Mogadishu, after detonating a car bomb at the entrance gate, Somali police captain Mahad Abdia told CNN.
+Several gunmen stormed the heavily fortified Asasey Hotel in Kismayo, about 500 km south of the capital Mogadishu, after detonating a car bomb at the entrance gate, police captain Mahad Abdia told CNN.

+Among the victims was Hodon Naleyeh, a prominent Somali-Canadian journalist and YouTube star.
+The 43-year-old was critically wounded in the attack and died at the hospital of her injuries, Abdia said.
+Her husband was also killed in the attack.

-Among the dead are a regional president, tribal elders and journalists, Abdia told CNN.
-Dozens of regional officials and MPs have been rescued, he said.
-Local officials and elders were meeting inside the hotel ahead of a regional election in August.
+Also among the dead are a regional president and tribal elders, Abdia told CNN.
+Local officials had been meeting inside the hotel ahead of a regional election in August.
+Dozens were rescued, he said.

 Terror group Al Shabaab claimed responsibility for the attack in a statement published on an affiliated website, saying it targeted Jubbaland state ministers, regional and federal lawmakers, as well as candidates in the hotel.